-John Wesley believed there was "no other way of knowing God's will but by consulting [one's] own reason, and [one's] friends, and by observing the order of God's providence."
+John Wesley believed there was "no other way of knowing God's will but by consulting [one's] own reason, and [one's] friends, and by observing the order of God's providence" (as quoted by Richard Heitzenrater in Wesley and the People Called Methodists).
 So, that is exactly what Wesley did.
 He thought deeply about it.
 He consulted friends.
 He sought God's will.

 One of the ways Wesley sought to hear from God included meditating before a stained glass window.

 Wesley Pilgrimage in England participants see that stained glass window.
 As the bus carrying the pilgrims approaches Oxford, the Rev. Paul Chilcote, pilgrim leader and Professor of Historical Theology and Wesleyan Studies at Ashland Theological Seminary, offers tips on what pilgrims should be sure to see in the city.

 The chapel at Lincoln College, where Wesley served as a fellow, remains virtually untouched since he was there.
 Behind the altar is a beautiful stained glass window made up of 12 panels, six illustrating stories from the Old Testament and six from the New.